hughperkins/cmake-childproject-minimumexample/README.md

 In this implementation in this repository here, it uses an existing source-code directory, but note that 'externalproject' can actually take a git repository url, and do the download automatically, and thus take the place of `git submodule`.

+# Variations

+There are two variations:
+* testextinc-manual: uses externalproject to build the external project, but sets up include directory paths etc manually in the parent project
+  * eg, if we dont own the child proejct, this could be appropriate?
+* testextinc-findpackage: puts the variables in a xxxConfig.cmake file, that we read using find_package

 # To build

 *Assumptions*: